RaphaelChevallier/Software-Eng-Chatbot/README.md

 * My bot can do spell checking and still understand what the user intent is.
 With LUIS I can train it to surpass spelling mistakes as long as they are not too unrecognizable.
 * My chatbot recognizes synonyms as the same entity such as drink, booze, alcohol.
 * My bot can detect the entities of the sentences the user utters to the bot.
 This does not display in the chat however but rather the console of the server.
 * Lastly my chatbot can recognize sentiments as well from users.
+This is also only on the server console.
 This is basic however as it can only detect "positive", "negative", or "neutral" as well as provide a score of confidence on its decision.